molgenis/molgenis-py-catalogue-transform/README.md

 4. It extracts all data from the catalogue and loads the networks' (or models') variable metadata to the staging area catalogue (containing only the common data models).

+See folder docs for more details on data flows.
+See datamodels for explanation how to set up staging areas and the datamodels to use in the databases.

 # System requirements
 - Python 3 (3.8.6)